pursuit-curriculum/unit-dsa/intro-to-hash-tables/lesson-notes/README.md

 You should have at least one showcase personal project that you are ready to show to employers: It should start very simple, look nice in terms of CSS/UX/UI, and can be quite small in scope (a single model grocery list app).
 Once you have built a nice version 1, you can either try a new project that is a bit more complex or continue to build on top of your current project.

-But you should also just be building things that grab your interest or want to lean into your discomfort with a topic so you can level up.
+But you should also just be building things that grab your interest or push you to lean into your discomfort with a topic so you can level up.

 Happy coding!